What Is Artifactory? | JFrog

 In addition to housing all of the components that comprise a piece of software that’s ultimately consumed by end-users, Artifactory also provides a way to distribute binaries and artifacts to other developers, who may need them for other projects.

-And if the teams are far away, organizations can easily stand up connected instances of Artifactory close to each development team to ensure fast and reliable access to required software components.
+And if the teams are distributed, organizations can easily stand up connected instances of Artifactory close to each location to ensure all teams have fast and reliable access to required software components.
 In this way, Artifactory helps businesses to keep internal development operations efficient and streamlined.

 Artifactory supports multiple technologies

-Thus, unlike some software distribution platforms dedicated to certain languages or types of packaging models, Artifactory is software-agnostic.
-Whether your application is written in Java, C, Rust or any other language, and whether it’s packaged using Maven, Cargo, Docker, Helm, Vagrant, Debian or virtually any other package format, Artifactory supports it.
+Unlike some software distribution platforms dedicated to certain languages or types of packaging models, Artifactory is software-agnostic.
+Whether your application is written in Java, C, Rust or any other language, and whether it’s packaged using Maven, Cargo, Docker, Helm, PyTorch, TensorFlow, Vagrant, Debian or virtually any other package format, Artifactory supports it.

 Following are some frequently asked questions about Artifactory.